What the **** is a bøfsandwich?

 Mix the remoulade

-To make the remoulade, first you chop your piccalilli so it only has tiny pieces, like in a russian dressing.
+To make the remoulade, first you chop or coarsely blend your piccalilli so it only has tiny pieces, like in a russian dressing.
 Then you simply mix one part piccalilli with one part mayo.
-If you don’t make your own mayo, please buy a nice one to use as it really enhances the remoulade experience.
+If you don’t make your own mayo, please buy a quality one to use as it really enhances the remoulade experience.
 Add two pinches of sugar and stir until it’s dissolved.
 Then add a pinch of turmeric to give it a nice yellow-ish colour.
 Salt and pepper to taste.
 Store it in a jar in the fridge for a couple of days – this enhances the yellow color and meshes the flavors better.

 For this recipe we’ll make a quick but nicely tasting gravy, based on what else we’re making with the bøfsandwich – namely the grilled onions and the hamburger.
 If you have leftover brown gravy, that’s also an easy way but totally legitimate way to go!
-If you’re looking to get advanced with the divine brown liquid, try making a sauce espagnole, sauce bordelaise, or even a demi-glace from scratch.
+If you’re looking to get advanced with the divine brown liquid, try making a sauce espagnole, sauce bordelaise, or a demi-glace from scratch.
 It’ll take some time and effort, but you’ll get a much richer and deeper tasting experience.

 1 craft beer, pan deglaze from the grilled onions, pan deglaze from the minced beef patties, beef or vegetable stock, salt, pepper, 1 tsp cornflour.
 Optional: 2dl (7fl.oz) of cream, caramel coloring.

 After you’re done making the soft grilled onions, use half a beer to deglaze the pan.
 To deglaze a pan, you simply pour in liquid, bring it to a boil, and scrape off any residue from what was cooking on the pan.
 Transfer this deglaze to a small sauce pan, add the vegetable stock, and leave it simmering on low heat while you’re using the pan for grilling the hamburgers.
 Repeat the deglazing process after you’re done with the hamburgers.
 Dissolve the cornflour in water and add that to the sauce pan to thicken – bring it to a boil.
 At this point you can also add cream, to give a rounder and more rich taste.
 Or more beer, if there’s anything left?
 Probably not, but if you open a second one, you’ll just have to finish that one yourself.
-How unlucky… Anyway, adjust the color with some caramel coloring, so you get that nice brown hue.
+How unlucky.
+Anyway, adjust the color with some caramel coloring, so you get that nice brown hue.
 Bring to a boil and let it reduce a bit, before you adjust the taste with salt and pepper.
 And pour your pan sauce – gravy – over the top of the assembled beast of bøfsandwich!
 The baptism of a bøfsandwich!